Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Volcanic ash is easily inhaled and can cause respiratory compromise, skin and eye irritation and throat and nose irritation.
 Children, elders, and people with asthma and other respiratory conditions are especially vulnerable to the effect of inhaling the ash.
 Anyone venturing out into heavy ashfall should wear goggles and masks of at least the N-95 level (fit-tested for each individual).

-Damage to transportation.
 Planes are at risk of stalling if they fly through a volcanic ash cloud.
-In 1989 a British airways jet almost crash-landed after flying through an ash cloud from the eruption of a volcano in Alaska.
+In 1989 a British Airways jet almost crash-landed after flying through an ash cloud from the eruption of a volcano in Alaska.
 The plane stalled out in mid-air and for several minutes it careened towards the ground before the pilot regained control.
-In the interest of safety over a thousand flights were cancelled after the Mt.
+In the interest of safety over a thousand flights were canceled after the Mt.
 St. Helens eruption when airports were closed.

 Ground transportation is also affected by ash accumulating in internal combustion and other mechanical and electrical equipment.
 The ash fall is often so thick that the reduction in visibility causes street and highway closures for days.

 The effect of the ash fall from a volcano like Mt.
 St. Helens is widespread.
 The effect of the eruption of a super volcano like the one in Yellowstone would be 2,000 times greater.
 The sky would be blackened for years.

 By MFSP Contributor